I get the message "Properly size images" when using SPAI, how come?

 then it is very likely that another plugin or theme is conflicting with ShortPixel thus preventing it from working correctly.
 Whether this is your case or not, here's how you can try to solve this:

 - First of all, make sure there isn't a firewall or .htaccess rule preventing ShortPixel servers from accessing the original images.
 If so please make sure you whitelist ShortPixel's IP addresses.

-- go to your website, click F12 and open Developer tools
+- go to your website, and click F12 to open the Developer tools

-- if you cannot see such calls to cdn.shortpixel.ai on a page with images then go to your WordPress Dashboard, select Plugins and temporary deactivate all your plugins.
-After that just activate ShortPixel Adaptive Images and make sure the images are served from ShortPixel CDN.
+- if you cannot see such calls to "cdn.shortpixel.ai" on a page with images then go to your WordPress Dashboard, select Plugins and temporarily deactivate all your plugins.
+After that, just activate ShortPixel Adaptive Images and make sure the images are served from ShortPixel's CDN (see previous step).

-- Then activate, one by one, each of the other plugins and after each plugin activation, reload the test page and repeat the step b. above till you notice that the images aren't loaded from CDN anymore.
-When that happens it means that you found the plugin conflicting with SPAI.
+- Activate, one by one, each of the other plugins and after each plugin activation, reload the test page and repeat step d until you notice that the images aren't loaded from our CDN anymore.
+When that happens, it means that you have found the plugin conflicting with SPAI.
 Congratulations! :-)

-- Keep the conflicting plugin deactivated, activate all the other plugins that you need and make sure that SPAI is till working as explained in step b.
+- Keep the conflicting plugin deactivated, activate all the other plugins that you need and make sure that SPAI is still working as explained in step d.

 - if the conflicting plugin isn't important for your website then just keep it deactivated.
-If it is important then please contact us letting us know what is the conflicting plugin so we can investigate this more and possibly find a fix.
+If it is important, then please contact us letting us know what is the conflicting plugin so we can further investigate this and possibly find a fix.